Dasharo/open-source-firmware-validation/README.md

 ### Running tests with additional arguments

 Any additional parameters to `robot` can be passed using the wrapper by giving them after a separator '--'.
+The arguments can be anything that `robot` accepts.
 For example: specifying the tests to perform by giving a test case ID and reducing the output verbosity: